-In the third example, the fear of God caused the people to ask Jesus to depart from them, and he did.
+In the third example, the fear of God or being afraid of God caused the people to ask Jesus to depart from them, and he did.

-And you should not fear the ones killing the body, but not being able to kill the soul.
-But rather fear him, the one being able to destroy both soul and body in hell.
+Matthew 10:28 and the same verses also in; Luke 12:4+5 And you should not FEAR the ones killing the body, but not being able to kill the soul.
+But rather FEAR him, the one being able to destroy both soul and body in hell.

 Matthew 10:1 and having called his twelve disciples…